 In addition to prescription medications that can help individuals keep their cholesterol at safe levels, there are a number of lifestyle changes that individuals can make to help manage their cholesterol:

-- Quitting Smoking – smoking can significantly increase an individual’s cholesterol, so quitting smoking can make a huge difference in your life if you’re trying to bring your cholesterol down to normal levels.
+- Quitting Smoking – Smoking can significantly increase an individual’s cholesterol, so quitting smoking can make a huge difference in your life if you’re trying to bring your cholesterol down to normal levels.
 Additionally, smoking is an independent risk factor for a number of health problems, including high blood pressure and heart disease.

-- Exercising – working out regularly can help you to lower your cholesterol levels naturally.
+- Exercising –Working out regularly can help you to lower your cholesterol levels naturally.
 It’s recommended that people, seniors included, get two and a half hours of physical activity every week.

 - Eat Well – Certain foods and types of foods can contribute to high cholesterol, including trans fats, and saturated fats.
-However, other foods, like fiber and polyunsaturated facts, can help to lower your cholesterol.
+However, other foods, like fiber and polyunsaturated fats, can help to lower your cholesterol.
 As such, make sure you’re paying attention to what you’re eating and make decisions that will benefit your health.

-- Keeping a Healthy Weight – being overweight or obese can contribute to your cholesterol levels, so maintaining a healthy weight through healthy eating and exercise can help to lower your cholesterol.
+- Keeping a Healthy Weight – Being overweight or obese can contribute to your cholesterol levels, so maintaining a healthy weight through healthy eating and exercise can help to lower your cholesterol.

 Benefits of Lowering Your Cholesterol